open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

     crosslink --root=/users/foot/multimodule-go-repo -v=false

-`Quick Tip: Make sure your go.mod files are tracked and commited in a VCS before running crosslink. `
+`Quick Tip: Make sure your go.mod files are tracked and committed in a VCS before running crosslink. `